shelvacu/GetMeInternet/README.md

 The server `bin/server` currently takes no arguments, and listens on port 5431.
 The client `bin/client` takes one argument, the ip address of the server.

+## Security notes

+For simplicity and connect time reduction, this program uses symmetric cryptography with a single pre-shared key, of which the client and server both have a copy.
+This is used for both encrypting and authenticating.

+Currently, there is no mechanism in place to prevent replay attacks.
+Therefor, this software should not yet be considered secure.

+Furthermore, no formal review of this code's security has been done, and there likely are more security-related problems that are unknown.

 ## Contributing